KentLeung/UCN-Transport-Simulations/README.md

 GENERAL
   -Edit Transport Simulator.c to read a parameters file to set the rest of the parameters that are defined as macros in the beginning
   -Edit Visualizer to exclude error trajectories
+  -Have batch simulations output each run to a separate folder

 LEUNG SOURCE
   -Edit transport simulator so that cutplanes can reflect particles with same properties as region. create new special handling code in connex file for this